Table of Contents

-If a lender offers to discount (reduce) the principal balance of a loan if the loan is paid off early, or agrees to a loan modification (a “workout”) that includes a reduction in the principal balance of a loan, the amount of the discount or the amount of principal reduction is canceled debt whether or not you are personally liable for the debt.
-However, if the debt is nonrecourse and you did not retain the collateral, you do not have cancellation of the debt income.
+If a lender discounts (reduces) the principal balance of a loan because you pay it off early, or agrees to a loan modification (a “workout”) that includes a reduction in the principal balance of a loan, the amount of the discount or the amount of principal reduction is canceled debt.
+However, if the debt is nonrecourse and you didn't retain the collateral, you don't have cancellation of debt income.
 The amount of the canceled debt must be included in income unless one of the exceptions or exclusions described later applies.
 For more details, see Exceptions and Exclusions, later.

 |More Online Publications|